dharanianandh1013-star/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. step1: import numpy and scipy module to use the built-in fuctions for calculations
+1. step1: import numpy and scipy module to use the built-in fuctions for calculations.
-2. step2: prepare the list for each linear equation and assign it in np.array()
+2. step2: prepare the list for each linear equation and assign it in np.array().
-3. step3: Using the lu, lu_factor and lu_solve compute the necessary solutions
+3. step3: Using the lu, lu_factor and lu_solve compute the necessary solutions.
-4. step4: end the program
+4. step4: end the program.

 ## Program:
-(i) To find the L and U matrix
+(i) To find the L and U matrix:
 ```
 import numpy as np
 from scipy.linalg import lu